Skip to main content

 1. Decide who the message is for

-A note to the whole company should stay short and light.
-A message to a close team can be warmer, more personal, and slightly more reflective.
+A note to the entire company should stay short and light.
+A message to a close team can be warmer, more personal, and a bit more reflective.

 See how to choose

 For a broad team email, use “Hi everyone.”
-For a smaller group, “Dear [Team Name]” or “Hi [Team Name]” can feel more natural.
+For a smaller group, “Dear [Team Name]” or “Hi [Team Name]” may feel more natural.

 2. Name the transition without overexplaining

 Mention whether you are resigning, retiring, transferring, or leaving the team.
-Keep the reason simple unless the group needs more context.
+Keep your reason simple unless the group truly needs more context.

 See an example